 $\theta_1 = 25.49330256^\circ, \ \theta_2 = 55.04421335^\circ \text{ and } \theta_1 = 154.5066974^\circ, \ \theta_2 = 124.9557866^\circ$ which clearly shows that the first solution is a minimum, the second a maximum.
 Notice the symmetry of the objective function at the two foregoing extrema.
 The reader is invited to verify the first- and second-order normality conditions.
-The chain at its equilibrium configuration is displayed in Fig. 5.9.
+The chain at its lower equilibrium configuration is displayed in Fig. 5.10.
 A similar display of the second stationary point should show that the two stationary points are symmetric with respect to the line joining the two supports.
+The difference between the two equilibrium-stationary-points lies in the sign-definition of the Hessian: that associated with the lower equilibrium of Fig. 5.10 is positive-definite, which means a stable equilibrium, or a minimum.
+The Hessian associated with the second SP is negative-definite, which means an unstable equilibrium, or a maximum.